nicholaskim6/personal-website/app/data/writings/Some_Things_Ive_Learned_from_Philosophy.md

 ### Some Things I've Learned from Philosophy

-I spend a sizeable amount of time on philosophy, though a natural question that comes up is if doing this is actually useful.
+I spend a sizeable amount of time on philosophy, and a natural question that comes up is if doing this is actually useful.
 While there are some pretty clear ways in which thinking through a philosophy/philosophy-esque problem ends up being useful in some immediately tangible way, like when one evaluates